Bright Tots - Information on child development - Autism information. Dyslexia - Information on dyslexia - What is Dyslexia?

 Abilities

-talent in areas such as art, athletics, architecture, graphics, electronics, mechanics, drama, music, or engineering.
+in areas such as art, athletics, architecture, graphics, electronics, mechanics, drama, music, or engineering.
+Those with

 Diagnosis

-The diagnosis of dyslexia usually begins with an awareness by parents or teachers that a problem in reading exists.
-A
+The diagnosis of dyslexia usually begins with awareness by parents or teachers that a problem in reading exists.
+A physician is

-physician is often the first to explore the nature of difficulty.
-The medical practitioner should investigate the cause of
+often the first to explore the nature of difficulty.
+The medical practitioner should investigate the cause of the reading problem

 Treatment

-Treatment for dyslexia centers around highly structured, explicit lessons that teach children how letters, sounds and
+Treatment for dyslexia centers on highly structured, explicit lessons that teach children how letters sound and words work

-words work together.
-Once the child understands that words are composed of sounds, he will start to learn basic
+together.
+Once the child understands that words are composed of sounds, they will start to learn basic phonic rules and

-phonic rules and applications.
-If a dyslexic child is unable to use these lessons to decode single words, he will have
+applications.
+If a dyslexic child is unable to use these lessons to decode single words, they will have difficulty in reading

-With help from a tutor, teacher, speech therapist and other professionals, almost all people with dyslexia can become
+help from a tutor, teacher, speech therapist and other professionals, almost all people with dyslexia can become good readers

 Incorporating the following strategies into the learning process can help overcome the difficulties of dyslexia: